Attorneys Fees as Sanctions: the Difference between the Family Code and the Civil Code

 I recently wrote about attorney’s fees as a sanction and distinguished an award of attorneys fees as a sanction from attorney fees based on need in this post.
 I noted that Family Code Section 271 provides authority for sanctions against the adverse party (i.e. one’s ex).
 It does not authorize sanctions against the adverse party’s… Read More »

-How to Obtain an Order from the Court to Compel a Spouse to Contribute to Attorney Fees in a Divorce?
+Learn How to Obtain a Court Order for Your Spouse to Contribute to Your Attorney Fees in a Divorce